d4np3/module-1/README.md

 The original ICO was late in 2017, around December, and ran into to early 2018.
 Once the ICO closed it was the 10th biggest ICO in the world attacting over 24,000 investors and totalling $52m USD.
 I was an initial CHSB ICO investor myself in 2017 and still own my original investment today.

 They are raising additional funds and have Series A investment round ongoing at the moment.
 They are half way to their CHF 25m target.

+The Series A investment will be distributed as follows:

+* 70% directly invested into the technological roadmap
+* 20% for new licences in Europe
+* 10% towards marketing and growth efforts.

 ## Business Activities:

 * __*What specific financial problem is the company or project trying to solve?*__

-Their aim was to simplify crypto investment by integrating exchange functions, providing ability to buy/sell crypto and crypto portfolio management.
-They also integrated community-ownership as part of the platform coin ownership as well as voting rights, so people help shape the direction of the company as well as sharing future success.
+Their aim was to simplify crypto investment by integrating exchange functions, providing ability to buy/sell crypto and advanced crypto portfolio management.
+They also integrated community-ownership and input as part of the platform coin ownership as well as voting rights, so people maintain interested and help shape the direction of the company while sharing future success.
 Above all, bring the ability to gain wealth to everyone rather than just the top 0.1%.

 * __*Who is the company's intended customer?
 Is there any information about the market size of this set of customers?*__
   __*What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)*__